The cost of living in New Zealand: Your ultimate guide (2020 Update)

 While public transport is available in New Zealand, most New Zealanders choose to own a car and drive to where they need to be.

-Choosing to also go this route means you’ll need to buy a car once you get to New Zealand.
-You can use New Zealand’s AA website to see how much your favourite car will cost you new, but here are a couple of prices to start you off:
+Choosing to also go this route might mean that you’ll have to buy a car once you arrive in New Zealand.
+You can use New Zealand’s AA website to see how much your favourite car will cost you new, but here are a couple of prices to start with:

 What about insurance and petrol?